 In the proposed framework, a platform that includes RiteVMs and an mruby library is first compiled and copied to the storage/ROM device.
 On the host, the mruby application programs (.rb files) are edited and compiled to bytecodes (.mrb files) by an mruby compiler.
 The generated bytecodes are transferred from the host to the target device via Bluetooth.

-RiteVM Component with Bluetooth Loader: The pro- posed framework provides a RiteVM with a Bluetooth loader as a TECS component.
+RiteVM Component with Bluetooth Loader: The proposed framework provides a RiteVM with a Bluetooth loader as a TECS component.
 This component is an extended RiteVM component described in [5].
-It receives bytecodes via Blue- tooth and manages the RiteVM configuration, such as generating mruby library bytecodes automatically.
+It receives bytecodes via Bluetooth and manages the RiteVM configuration, such as generating mruby library bytecodes automatically.
 This generated bytecode is prepared beforehand on the storage/ROM device and differs from the bytecode transferred with Bluetooth.

 Figure 2 shows a component diagram of MrubyTask1 and RiteVMBluetooth1 cells.
 The MrubyTask1 cell is a componentized task of the RTOS (TOPPERS/HRP2 [7]).
 The RiteVM- Bluetooth1 cell is the RiteVM component with the Bluetooth loader.
 Figure 3 shows the process flow for executing an mruby program on the RiteVM component with the Bluetooth loader, such as RiteVMBluetooth1.
 In this framework, ZMODEM [10] is used as the binary transfer protocol.
-The main process of tRiteVMBluetooth is shown in Figure 4.
+The main process of RiteVMBluetooth is shown in Figure 4.

 First, the Bluetooth loader receives the mruby application bytecode from the host (Figure 3(A); line 4 in Figure 4).
 The bytecode is stored in a component variable, such as VAR irepApp, as shown in Figure 5.
-This process is ex- clusively carried out by the semaphore to prevent the other loading from interrupting.
+This process is exclusively carried out by the semaphore in order to prevent the other loading from interrupting.

-Second, mrb state and mrbc context pointers are initial- ized (Figure 3(B); lines 7, 9 in Figure 4).
+Second, mrb state and mrbc context pointers are initialized (Figure 3(B); lines 7, 9 in Figure 4).
 VAR_mrb and

 void eMrubyBody main( CELLIDX idx ) {